jburrows82/llmcord/README.md

 - General URL fetching uses `httpx` and `BeautifulSoup4`.
 It might fail on complex JavaScript-heavy sites or sites with strong anti-scraping measures.
 Content extraction focuses on main text areas and might miss some information or include unwanted elements.

-- Google Lens processing primarily uses a custom Playwright implementation integrated within `llmcord.py`.
-Ensure Chrome is closed for the specified profile.
-If this fails, it falls back to SerpAPI, which counts towards your SerpAPI plan's search credits.
-The bot rotates SerpAPI keys and handles rate limits across your provided keys during fallback.
+- Google Lens processing primarily uses SerpAPI.
+Ensure you have valid SerpAPI keys configured.
+If SerpAPI fails (e.g., all keys rate-limited), it falls back to a custom Playwright implementation.
+For the fallback to work, ensure Playwright is installed (`pip install playwright`), Chrome drivers are installed (`python -m playwright install chrome`), and the Chrome profile configuration (`user_data_dir`, `profile_directory_name`) is correctly set in `config.yaml`.
+Ensure Chrome is closed for the specified profile when the fallback is triggered.

 - **Rate Limit Handling:** The bot uses SQLite databases (in the `ratelimit_dbs/` folder) to track rate-limited API keys (LLM & SerpAPI).
 Keys are put on a 24-hour cooldown.
 This cooldown state persists even if the bot restarts (tracked via `last_reset_timestamp.txt`).
 If all keys for a service become rate-limited, the cooldown is reset for that service.
 Error messages are only sent to Discord if all keys fail for a request.
 Ensure `ratelimit_dbs/` and `last_reset_timestamp.txt` are added to your `.gitignore` if you manage your deployment with git.